 6. Who was the best teacher you’ve ever had?

-7. If you could spend the day with anyone (dead or alive), who would it be?
+7. If you could spend the day with anyone, who would it be? (alive or dead)

 This journaling prompt is fun because it allows us to explore the possibility of spending the day with anyone we choose, even if they are not around anymore!
 Would you spend the day with a celebrity?
-Perhaps thee is a deceased relative you would like to meet.
+Perhaps there is a deceased relative you would like to meet.
 What kinds of things would you do during the day?
 Where would you eat?
 What would you want to talk about?
 You can expand this prompt by choosing to spend the day with a fictional character.

 8. Is it possible to buy happiness?

 This journaling prompt is great for beginners because it doesn’t require us to be too personal.
-Most people say that money cannot buy happiness, but what do you think?
-If money was no object, what would you do and how would your life be different?
+Most people say that money cannot buy happiness, but what do you really think?
+If money was truly no object, what would you do and how would your life be different?

 9. What is your favorite movie, and why?

-Similar to books, movies have a way of transporting us to new places.
-Is there a movie you think about regularly?
+Similar to books, movies have a way of transporting us to new places and worlds.
+Is there a movie you think about on a regular basis?
 Do you relate to any of the specific characters?
-Maybe you have fond memories of watching the movie with a close friend or family member.
+Maybe you even have some fond memories of watching the movie with a close friend or family member.